SpaceCowboy100/cs100HW4/README.md

 If we were to use the `ls` command in our previous example, the current working directory would look similar to this:
 ```
 $ ls
-$ hello   hello.cpp   Makefile   README.md
+hello   hello.cpp   Makefile   README.md
 ```
 Instead, when you enter the `ls` command you should see something similar to this:
 ```
 $ ls
 Makefile   README.md    src
 ```
-Notice that we do not have a `bin` directory as mentioned earlier.
-We will create and modify our `bin` directly from our `Makefile`.
+Note that we do not have the `bin` directory to store our executables.
+We will make our `bin` directory and manage it in our `Makefile`.

 ##syntax
 Before we move onto our next example we need to familiarize ourselves with some `bash` syntax.